floriandejonckheere/docker-postfix/README.md

 ### Postfix

-Local domains are not enabled by default.
-Define your virtual domains in `etc/postfix/maps/`
+Configure your local domain in `etc/postfix/main.cf` and `etc/mailname`.
+Define your virtual domains, users and aliases in `etc/postfix/maps/`.

 A custom configuration directory is provided in `etc/postfix`.
 It contains a default postfix setup with TLS, DKIM and a flat user database.
 Customize as needed, the most interesting settings are near the bottom of `main.cf`.